 Why get certified or accredited as a rubber tech?
 To express your pledge to uphold high professional standards and enhance your employability.
 You become endorsed by a third party or professional body for meeting specific industry requirements.

-As a rubber technology engineer, you can be certified as an automation professional, production technician, manufacturing engineer, and so on.
+As a rubber technology engineer, you can be certified as an automation professional, production technician, manufacturing engineer, etc.

 What you want to specialize in, rubber technology will guide you on what requirements are needed.
 Also, keep up to date with emerging trends in the industry for you to become a complete rubber engineer.